Virtual VNA 2.0: Ambiguity-Free Scattering Matrix Estimation by Terminating Not-Directly-Accessible Ports with Tunable and Coupled Loads: Theory of Ambiguity Removal with Coupled Loads

-\begin{rem} The gradient-descent-based method from Ref.~\cite{del2024minimal} should directly (without any additional steps) yield an estimate of $\mathbf{Z}$ (or $\mathbf{S}$) only featuring the same sign ambiguity on all entries of $\mathbf{Z}_\mathcal{AS}$ (see Remark~\ref{remark_SS}) if the tunable individual loads were replaced by a tunable multi-port load network (as envisioned for BD-RIS).
-However, calibrating a tunable $N_\mathrm{S}$-port load network such that its $N_\mathrm{S}\times N_\mathrm{S}$ impedance matrix is known for each configuration might require an $N_\mathrm{S}$-port VNA in which case it could be prohibitively costly for large $N_\mathrm{S}$. \end{rem}
+Altogether, the proposed principled method is simple (it requires only a coaxial cable as 2PLN) and has an acceptable linear complexity scaling (it requires $N_\mathrm{S}$ additional measurements).\footnote{If one was to alternatively directly apply the gradient-descent method from Ref.~\cite{del2024minimal} to a generic tunable load network (such as the one envisioned for a fully-connected BD-RIS), one would get an estimate of $\mathbf{Z}$ (or $\mathbf{S}$) only featuring the same sign ambiguity on all entries of $\mathbf{Z}_\mathcal{AS}$ (or $\mathbf{S}_\mathcal{AS}$).
+However, knowing the $N_\mathrm{S}\times N_\mathrm{S}$ impedance matrix for each configuration of a generic tunable $N_\mathrm{S}$-port load network might require an $N_\mathrm{S}$-port VNA in which case it could be prohibitively costly for large $N_\mathrm{S}$.}

-The proposed principled method is simple (it requires only a coaxial cable as 2PLN) and has an acceptable linear complexity scaling (it requires $N_\mathrm{S}$ additional measurements).